khalid-naami/khalid-naami.github.io/blog/2026-05-08-exposure-heatmap-visual-analytics.md

 *The Macro View: Identifying major liquidity zones and dealer hedging concentrations across all expirations.*

-## Beyond the Traditional Chart

-Traditional charts show you where price has been.
-An **Exposure Heatmap** shows you where the market *pressure* is building.
-By visualizing Gamma and Delta exposure across a range of strikes and expirations, you can see the literal "topography" of the market.
+While traditional charts serve as historical records of where price has traveled, the **Exposure Heatmap** functions as a forward-looking barometer, revealing where latent market pressure is accumulating.
+By visualizing [Gamma and Delta exposure](/blog/how-to-trade-gamma-exposure-quantitative-guide) across a spectrum of strikes and expirations, you gain a literal 'topography' of dealer positioning.

-Bright areas represent high concentration of dealer hedging activity, while dark areas show "liquidity voids."
-If price is a ship, the Heatmap is the underwater map showing the reefs and deep channels.
+Bright zones represent high concentrations of hedging activity, while darker regions indicate liquidity voids.
+If the underlying price is a vessel, the Heatmap is your sonar, mapping out the structural reefs and deep-water channels of the market.

 ## Decoding the Visual Language